ttab/textbit/README.md

 If the `consumer.consume()` function return a supported element it will automatically be inserted in the editor where the drop took place or where the current selection is.

+It the `consumer.consume()` function receives text and returns `false` it suppresses default behaviour.
+This is useful when text input is manipulated and handled by the consume function, or if you would like to hinder insertion of a specific text string.
+Normal behaviour when not returning anything is to fall back to inserting the default text.

 **placeholder**

 Optional placeholder text for empty text in the editor.
 Used to visualize the text type on empty lines.
 Only useful for text plugins.